This post may contain affiliate links. Please read my disclosure.

 Instructions

-- Combine all the ingredients in a 2 quart sauce pan and bring to a boil.
+- Combine all the ingredients in a 2 quart sauce pan and bring to a boil while stirring periodically.
 Turn down the heat and simmer for 75 minutes, stirring periodically to make sure they don't burn.

 - Remove from heat and let cool.
 Store the cherries and the syrup in an airtight container in the fridge for up to one year.